District sees no fresh Covid case

-According to the office of the Civil Surgeon, Ludhiana, none tested positive for Covid in the district on Saturday.
+According to the office of the Civil Surgeon, Ludhiana, none tested positive for Covid and no loss of life was reported due to the virus in the district on Friday.

-Civil Surgeon Hitinder Kaur said 1,13,626 persons have tested positive and 3,018 patients have lost their lives to the deadly virus since March 2020 in the district.
-At present, the recovery rate of Covid patients was 97.34 per cent.

 Tribune Shorts